ax2mazhr/FLIR2YOLO/README.md

 ## Author notes
 - This script is better than other scripts since this converts the orginial FLIR generated `index.json` file.
 The other `coco.json` file contains wrong labeling which will result in your training loosing hope.
 - After the script ends, it will print the ammount of images dicovered and labeled.
 You will notice that in some datasets there will be way less displayed count than the number of images available.
 This is due to FLIR not labeling these images and not including them in the JSON file.
 Dont panic..
+- Please talk encouraging words and bring cookies to your GPU while training for optimal performance.ʕっ•ᴥ•ʔっ